JustinLloyd/Wordpress-XML-RPC-Wrapper/README.md

 Welcome
 =======
-Thanks for downloading WordpressXMLRPCWrapper.
+Thanks for your interest in WordpressXMLRPCWrapper.
 This project is now hosted at https://bitbucket.org/JustinLloyd/wordpressxmlrpcwrapper

 License